-When it comes to usability, this plugin is one of the best out there to improve your WordPress website.
+When it comes to usability, this plugin is one of the best to improve your WordPress website.
 It comes with a unique and easy-to-use interface for better functionalities.

 Metronet Tag Manager

-With this plugin, you can fully integrate this Google Tag Manager to your website.
+You can fully integrate this Google Tag Manager to your website with this plugin.
+You can set it up whenever you want.
 The good news is that it will gather your tracking scripts for letting you use these scripts accordingly.
-You can set it up whenever you want.

 However, implementing the rules all by yourself could be a crucial thing that you need to consider.
 It is not always easy to set a dataLayer variable before loading the manager-script or push an HTML event handler using the variable “event” without the ability or access to your site’s code.